 How to Cook Great Rice and Beans

-Have you ever stopped to notice that there are some dishes that can be found in almost every area of the world?
-They might go by different names or be spiced differently, but if you look beyond that, they are almost identical.
+Have you ever noticed that some dishes can be found in almost every area of the world?
+They might go by different names or be spiced differently, but they are almost identical if you look beyond that.
+That's true for rice and beans.

 Also, since meat has historically been featured as a main dish only on special occasions, it only provides a background flavoring note, if it is present at all.
-This allowed the cook to stretch meat much farther and offer a less expensive meal that was still full of protein.
+This allowed the cook to stretch meat much farther and offer a less expensive meal full of protein.